-A mild, gentle mist can be beneficial in particularly dry environments but avoid saturating the leaves as this can lead to fungal infections.
+A mild, gentle mist can be beneficial in arid environments, but avoid saturating the leaves, which can lead to fungal infections.

 How do I know if my succulent needs water?

-Thirsty succulents will typically display wrinkled and/or droopy leaves.
-You might also notice the leaves turning slightly brown as well as some leaves falling from the succulent plant.
+Thirsty succulents will typically display wrinkled and droopy leaves.
+You might also notice the leaves turning slightly brown and some falling from the succulent plant.

 What do overwatered succulents look like?

-Overwatered succulents typically lose some of their vibrant color, turning a pale shade of their former selves.
+Overwatered succulents typically lose some vibrant colors, turning a pale shade of their former selves.
 The leaves may also appear bloated and feel slightly mushy to the touch.
 Severe cases of overwatered succulents may develop fungal infections that appear as blackening or browning stems and leaves.